Asana/python-asana-preview/docs/GoalRelationshipsApi.md

     api_instance = goal_relationships_api.GoalRelationshipsApi(api_client)
     goal_relationship_gid = "12345" # str | Globally unique identifier for the goal relationship.
     update_goal_relationship_request = UpdateGoalRelationshipRequest(
-        data=GoalRelationshipRequest(None),
+        data=GoalRelationshipRequest(
+            contribution_weight=1,
+        ),
     ) # UpdateGoalRelationshipRequest | The updated fields for the goal relationship. opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["supporting_resource","supported_goal","contribution_weight","resource_subtype"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["supporting_resource","contribution_weight","resource_subtype","supported_goal"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: